pkivolowitz/asm_book/section_2/float/literals.md

 Cool huh?

+On Linux, just as w/x0 through w/x7 are scratch registers and used to pass parameters, s/d0 and s/d7 are as well beginning with the 0 register.

 ## Fitting 32 bits into a 32 bit bag

 **This section is currently LINUX-centric - in the future it will